-The REIT's available cash was \$6,249 as at December 31, 2024 (compared to \$12,489 as at December 31, 2023) following the debt amortization paid of \$7,976.
+The REIT's available cash was \$5,331 as at March 31, 2025 (compared to \$6,249 as at December 31, 2024) following the debt amortization paid of \$2,116.
 Available funds are intended to be used for senior debt payments (interest and amortization).
 In addition to this available cash, the REIT held:

-- \$3,262 of restricted cash, that could be used for either capex financing on the Trio property or its partial deleverage for loan extension - \$3,160 of cash in the assets held in joint venture, including \$1,837 restricted cash constituted upon refinancing of debts and intended to secure senior lenders.
+- \$3,411 of restricted cash, that could be used for either capex financing on the Trio property or its partial deleverage for loan extension - \$3,703 of cash in the assets held in joint venture, including \$2,168 restricted cash constituted upon refinancing of debts and intended to secure senior lenders or finance capital expenditures and incentives for future reletting.